Context layer for employees

 If they ask the assistant to do something outside their tool set - say, an Engineering employee asks for billing data - the call returns an error and a violation entry in the Audit Trail.
 From the dashboard, you can review the request and approve, decline, or extend the employee’s access.

-403mid-conversation on a tool.
+403 mid-conversation on a tool.
 The AI client should auto-retry through OAuth to grant the missing scope.
-If the missing tool is outside the employee’s allowed set, an admin gets a request notification.- Token doesn’t refresh.
-Refresh tokens are revoked when an employee is deprovisioned.
-Confirm the employee is still active in the IdP.
+If the missing tool is outside the employee’s allowed set, an admin gets a request notification.For more, see Troubleshooting.

 Head to ah.merge.dev to start the SCIM setup, or read Tool Packs for how to shape what each Group can call.